Alcatraz Dining Hall: Protocol

 Dining hall protocol was a scripted process, including a whistle system to indicate which block and tier of men would move into and out of the hall at any given time, who sat where, where to place hands, and when to start eating.
 Prisoners would be awakened at 6:30, and sent to breakfast at 6:55.

 The original daily menu, established in 1934, included oatmeal, milk, fried bologna sausage, cottage fried potatoes, toast, oleomargarine, and coffee for breakfast.
 Dinner contained bean soup, roast beef, gravy, string-less beans, mashed potatoes, and coffee.
 Supper was a meal that had pork and beans, cornbread, potato salad, apricots, bread, oleomargarine, and coffee.

 A breakfast menu is still preserved on the hallway board, dated 21 March 1963.
 The breakfast menu included assorted dry cereals, steamed whole wheat, a scrambled egg, milk, stewed fruit, toast, bread, and butter.
-Lunch was served in the dining hall at 11:20, followed by a 30-minute rest in the cell, before returning to work until 16:15.
+Lunch was served in the dining hall at 11:20, followed by a 30-minute rest in the cell, before returning to work at 12:15.

 Dinner was served at 16:25 and the prisoners would then retire to their cells at 16:50 to be locked in for the night.
 Inmates were permitted to eat as much as they liked within 20 minutes, provided they left no waste.
 Waste would be reported and may make the prisoner subject to removal of privileges if they made a habit of it.

 At the end of each 20 minute meal, the forks, spoons and knives were laid out on the table and carefully counted to ensure that nothing had been taken as a potential weapon.
 Prisoners were forbidden from talking while eating, although many would do so discreetly; escape plans were often put forward this way.
 Each dining table had benches which held up to six men, although smaller tables and chairs later replaced these which seated four.

-All of the prison population, including the guards and officials would dine together, thus seating over 250 people.
+All of the prison population, including the guards and officials, would dine together, thus seating over 250 people.
 The food served at Alcatraz was reportedly the best in the United States prison system.
-On the second floor was an auditorium, which was where movies were screened to the inmates at weekends.
+On the second floor was an auditorium, which was where movies were screened for the inmates at weekends.